Book a call

 Dental AI Essentials Series

-This article is part 1 of Dental AI Essentials, a 6-part series designed to help Canadian dental practices use AI safely, practically, and with confidence.
+This article is part 1 of the Dental AI Essentials Series, a 6-part series designed to help Canadian dental practices use AI safely, practically, and with confidence.

-Yes—but only when it is used with clear rules, proper review, and professional judgment.
+Yes—but only when it is used with clear policies, human review, and professional judgment.

-AI is rapidly showing up in dental practices across Canada—supporting charting, patient communication, insurance narratives, marketing, and even clinical workflows.
+AI is increasingly being used in dental practices across Canada to support charting, patient communication, insurance narratives, marketing, and even clinical workflows.

 Some see it as a powerful productivity tool.
 Others see it as a potential risk.